Justin-Fiddler/reading-notes/the-coders-computer.md

    - syntax highlighting

 2. The following commands and their outcomes
-   1. PWD - Print Working document will show you your location in the terminal
+   1. `PWD` - Print Working document will show you your location in the terminal
-   2. ls - List will show you a list of files in your current location
+   2. `ls` - List will show you a list of files in your current location
-   3. cd - Change Directory will take you to the file or directory you choose.
-However, just stating       "cd" will take you to your home directory.
+   3. `cd` - Change Directory will take you to the file or directory you choose.
+However, just stating `cd` will take you to your home directory.
-   4. mkdir - Make Directory will create a new folder
+   4. `mkdir` - Make Directory will create a new folder
-   5. touch - Creates a new file
+   5. `touch` - Creates a new file

 3. Explain Scenarios
-   1. "CD Projects" - Changing location in the terminal to the folder named "Projects"
+   1. `CD Projects` - Changing location in the terminal to the folder named "Projects"
-   2. "mkdir new-project" - Create a new folder or directory within the "Projects" folder
+   2. `mkdir new-project` - Create a new folder or directory within the "Projects" folder
-   3. "touch new-project/newfile.md" - the user is creating a new file within the "new-project" folder
+   3. `touch new-project/newfile.md` - the user is creating a new file within the "new-project" folder
-   4. "cd .." - returning to the parent directory of "Projects"
+   4. `cd ..` - returning to the parent directory of "Projects"
-   5. "ls projects/new-project" - asking for a list of files within the "new-project" folder that is contained in the parent directory called "projects"
+   5. `ls projects/new-project` - asking for a list of files within the "new-project" folder that is contained in the parent directory called "projects"